What are clinical trials?

 - http://www.cancer.gov/clinicaltrials/ – a searchable database of oncology clinical trials currently recruiting patients in the United States.
 This site also provides further patient information about clinical trials.

-There are currently five clinical trials that individuals with BHD syndrome are eligible for:
+There are a number of clinical trials that individuals with BHD syndrome are eligible for:

 This trial aims to fully characterise the types of kidney cancer caused by BHD Syndrome and to calculate the risk BHD patients have of developing kidney cancer.
-Patients on this trial will undergo a number of non-invasive scans and tests on an outpatient basis.
+Patients on this trial will undergo a number of non-invasive scans and tests on an outpatient basis and one the studies are complete will receive counselling about the findings and recommendations.
 This study is open to all BHD patients worldwide.

-This is an observational study aiming to investigate the clinical symptoms of familial kidney cancers.
-This study is open to all those with a family history of kidney cancer, including those with Birt-Hogg-Dubé.
+This is an observational study aiming to investigate the clinical symptoms of familial kidney cancers and to determine if there is a link between a given gene mutation and disease manifestation and phenotype including presenting age and rate of recurrence.
+This study is open to all those with a family history of kidney cancer, including those with BHD.
 Enrolled patients will undergo periodic clinical assessment at a medical center Bethesda, MD, USA.

 - Phase 2 Study of Everolimus Therapy in Patients with Birt-Hogg-Dube Syndrome -Associated Kidney Cancer

 This is a phase II trial to determine if Everolimus is safe and effective in BHD patients with renal cancer.
-Enrolled patients will undergo pre-trial clinical assessment in Bethesda, MD, USA including blood tests and imaging.
-Patients will be asked to take one tablet daily and keep a diary of symptoms, with additional physical examinations and clinical tests as required.
+Patients were asked to take one tablet daily and keep a diary of symptoms, with additional physical examinations and clinical tests as required.
+The trial was terminated as there were not able to recruit enough patients into the trials.

 Publication date: December 2014